Please read through our COVID-19 home school agreement below

 - click here to view the email sent to parents on 17th March

 - click here to view the latest email sent out on 18th March

 The final closing letter sent out on 20th March 2020 to parents/ carers can be viewed here.

 The World Heath Organization have stated that cleaning your hands regularly can help the spread of any virus.
-Please clean here to see an NHS guide to washing your hands in the appropriate way.
+Please click here to see a NHS guide to washing your hands in the appropriate way.

 The DfE launched a helpline to answer questions about COVID-19 related to education, staff, parents and young people can contact the helpline as follows: